checarlitos/codingnewmexico/README.md

 I see that your purpose is generally defined (a personal portfolio for business/employment purposes), but I'd like to see a little more organization here.

 Your PWP Milestone 1 passes at [Tier II](https://bootcamp-coders.cnm.edu/projects/personal/rubric/)

+## Milestone 2 Feeback
+Great job on Milestone 2.
+Awesome Bootstrap!
+Nice to see you digging into the framework, and aside from a few extra closing tags, your HTML looks good.
+Be careful of copy-pasta though.
+Your Milestone 2 passes, but please fix the directory structure ASAP (see note below).
+Go ahead and started on Milestone 3 before staring development.

+### Suggestions
+- Please re-do your directory stucture.
+Talk with me if you have any questions.
+See the [Milestone 1 documentation](https://bootcamp-coders.cnm.edu/projects/personal/milestone-one/) for instructions.
+- If time is running short (which it probably will!), the landing page can be cut I think.
+Then you will only have the 3 essential pages.